nlscott/macos-artifacts/README.md

 ## Summary:
 macOS Artifacts outpus a lot of information, from static facts about a machine (serial number, os verion), to outputs of file directories that may be usefull for discovery or reconnaissance (launchagenets and launchdaemons), to the current state of installed system extesnions.

-Output is general text. copy and save to a .yaml format if you want syntax highlighting.
+Output is simple text making it able to be scraped up by an MDM or EDR solution to aid in an investiagtion.
+You can copy and save to a .yaml format if you want syntax highlighting, though output format is not strictly yaml.

 ---
 ## Installation: